CursedPrograms/GloriosaAI/README.md

-dyslexai_trainer.py hyperparameters:
+### dyslexai_trainer.py hyperparameters:

-Epochs:
+### Hyperparameters:

+- **Epochs**:
-Controls the number of training iterations.
+  - Controls the number of training iterations.

-Batch Size:
+- **Batch Size**:

-Determines the number of data samples processed in each training step.
+  - Determines the number of data samples processed in each training step.

-Latent Dimension:
+- **Latent Dimension**:

-Defines the size of the latent space in the generative model.
+  - Defines the size of the latent space in the generative model.

-Generation Interval:
+- **Generation Interval**:

-Sets how often generated images are saved during training.
+  - Sets how often generated images are saved during training.

-Learning Rate:
+- **Learning Rate**:

-Governs the step size during gradient descent optimization.
+  - Governs the step size during gradient descent optimization.

-Use Learning Rate Scheduler:
+- **Use Learning Rate Scheduler**:

-Specifies whether to use a learning rate scheduler during training.
+  - Specifies whether to use a learning rate scheduler during training.

-Random Seed:
+- **Random Seed**:

-Seeds the random number generator for reproducibility.
+  - Seeds the random number generator for reproducibility.

-Noise Factor:
+- **Noise Factor**:

-Controls the amount of noise added to the data for data augmentation.
+  - Controls the amount of noise added to the data for data augmentation.

 Prerequisites